deep-inamdar/Planet_Labs_Technical_Assessment/README.md

    thus needed to be mosaiced with the other images collected on the same day to cover the analyzed scene.
 The program automatically mosaics images that need to be merged.
 Automatic image mosaicing only merges images collected on the same day.
-As such, if one half of a data acquisition was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 AM on the 2nd, they would be treated as different time series entries.
+As such, if one half of a dataset was collected at 11:59 PM on the 1st, and the second half was collected at 12:00 AM on the 2nd, they would be treated as different time series entries.
 This issue could be eliminated by merging files based on the time difference between sequential